eg-be/exodbc/README.md

 [[PageOutline]]

 exOdbc is an open source C++ library to access [ODBC](https://en.wikipedia.org/wiki/Open_Database_Connectivity) data sources.
 It was inspired by [wxOdbc](https://wiki.wxwidgets.org/ODBC), but has been rewritten completely.
-At its core exOdbc uses a (boost::variant)[http://www.boost.org/doc/libs/release/doc/html/variant.html] to store the different types of column buffers.
+At its core exOdbc uses a [boost::variant](http://www.boost.org/doc/libs/release/doc/html/variant.html) to store the different types of column buffers.

 See [TestedDatabases](docs/TestedDatabases.md) for an overview of Databases and ODBC drivers exOdbc has been tested with.

-exOdbc is released under the GNU LESSER GENERAL PUBLIC LICENSE, see [wiki:exOdbcLicense].
+exOdbc is released under the GNU LESSER GENERAL PUBLIC LICENSE, see [exOdbcLicense](docs/exOdbcLicense.md).

-exOdbc uses (CMake)[https://cmake.org/] to support different plattforms.
+exOdbc uses [CMake](https://cmake.org/) to support different plattforms.
 It has been tested on Windows and Linux.

 ## Features ##
 * Easy access to the catalog functions of the ODBC-API: Search for tables, views, etc. List catalogs, schemas and types.
 Query primary keys and special columns.